kvaden19/pandemic-board-game/README.md

 TASK LIST: <br> <br>
 Phase 1: Text based game that 2 or more humans can pass + play. <br>
     - Write MVP game (no Events, no Roles, and no one is trying to break it). <br>
-        - Continue working on Map; do unit testing on passing in players and cube counts. <br>
-        - On Map, get cube annotations right and finish building out map. <br>
+        - Re-do unit tests with immutable default args. <br>
         - Pseudocode the Game object. <br>
+        - Improve placement and color of map annotations. <br>
+        - Finish building out map. <br>
         - Code all the City objects <br>
     - User testing <br>
     - Read style guide and incorporate <br>